dclnbrght/web/content-software/fullstack-software-engineers-in-the-ai-era.md

 From my observations to date, the software engineers that do this best are those who are, or have previously worked as fullstack engineers.
 A skilled and experienced fullstack engineer, uses an AI agent like an extension of their own thought process, working across all parts of the stack, delivering complete features in very short time frames.

-For example, a fullstack engineer on my team recently used an AI agent to build a complete feature including database migrations, API endpoints, and React components in three days, something that would have previously taken at least two weeks to coordinate across a typical feature team.
+For example, a fullstack engineer on my team recently used an AI agent to build a complete feature including database migrations, API endpoints, and React components in three days, something that would have taken at least two weeks to coordinate across a typical feature team.

 I’ve observed specialist engineers utilise AI agents with reasonable success too, automating their flow and boosting their productivity, however they’re often limited in what they can deliver since they’re dependent on the backend services and the database being implemented by someone else.
 While they might quickly “vibe code” a working backend with AI, this approach usually lacks the architectural rigor required for enterprise software.